errinlarsen/barrowmaze/about.md

 # Welcome to the Village of Hommlet

-Barely large enough to be called a proper ‘village,’ the village of Hommlet has grown up around a crossroads on the edge of a vast wood.
-Once far from any important activity, it became embroiled in the struggle between gods and demons when the Temple of Elemental Evil arose but a few leagues away.
+Barely large enough to be called a proper ‘village,’ Hommlet has grown up around a crossroads on the edge of a vast wood.
+Once far from any important activity, it became embroiled in the struggle between Gods and demons when the Temple of Elemental Evil arose but a few leagues away.
 Luckily for its inhabitants, the Temple and its evil hordes were destroyed a decade ago, but Hommlet still suffers from incursions of bandits and strange monsters…

 # Welcome to the Barrowmaze